louiss0/forastro/apps/docs/pages/libraries/utilities/template-projection.md

 # Template Projection

+// TODO: Change this page to reflect changes in upcoming 2.8.0

 In Astro you are normally not allowed to split chunks of HTML into reuable pieces of HTML in a page.
 But with this pair of components.
 It's possible.
 They are called `<DefineTemplate/>` and `<Projector/>`.